 My art is often taken very close to home.
 Recently I have been taking many festival pictures all within five miles of my home.
 With everything being on my doorstep, I feel my neighbourhood is a beautiful cultured centre of its own little world.
 I am often exhibited in new mills and I am a photographer for disley coucil.
 Only about 3,000 people live in my village.
 I’m always the girl with a camera, and as a part of my little world people are very happy to have their images taken.
 With my art grown locally I have won two holidays: one to New York and one to Trinidad and Tobago.
 Not everything has to be exotic in photography and I have found people love my quirky local imagery.
 Four of my photos are globally published—share a lift home, bug eyes, get back better on, and sleep anywhere—which were all taken in my back garden.

-Poetry, creative nonfiction, and fiction/prose poetry submissions are now open.
-Check out our new category triptychs!
-The submission period closes December 15, 2108; submit here.
+Poetry, creative nonfiction, and fiction/prose poetry submissions are now closed.
+The reading period for standard submissions opens again March 15, 2023.
+Submit here.

 03/25 • TBD